 Before the CSPA, even U.S. citizens needed to file a Form I-130 petition well in advance of their child's 21st birthday to ensure that the child did not "age out" before USCIS got around to approving the petition.
 Due to normal processing delays, aging out was unavoidable for many children of U.S. citizens.

-So as to avoid long waits, U.S. citizens hoping to bring their children to the U.S. to live permanently should file Form I-130, Petition for Alien Relative, BEFORE the child gets married and BEFORE the child turns 21.
+So as to avoid long waits, U.S. citizens hoping to bring children to the U.S. to live permanently should definitely file Form I-130, Petition for Alien Relative, BEFORE the child gets married and BEFORE the child turns 21.
 By doing this, these children will not have to wait for an immigrant visa to become available.
 To learn more about the application process, see Filling Out and Submitting Form I-130 for a Child.

-Be aware that even if your child is under 21 at the time you file Form I-130, if he or she gets married before receiving a green card, the visa petition will no longer be considered to be an “immediate relative” one.
-Unfortunately, your child’s marriage will trigger a significantly longer wait for a green card, in one of the "preference" categories of U.S. immigration.
+Be aware that even if your child is under 21 at the time you file Form I-130, if he or she gets married before receiving a green card, the petition will no longer be considered to be an "immediate relative" one.
+Unfortunately, your child's marriage will trigger a significantly longer wait for a green card, in one of the "preference" categories of U.S. immigration.